curv3d/curv/docs/language/Vectors.rst

   Equivalent to ``v / mag v``.

 ``dot[v1,v2]``
-  Vector dot product (a special case of the tensor dot product).
+  Vector dot product (a special case of the array dot product).
   The result is a number.
 Same as ``sum(v1*v2)``.

   * Equivalent to ``mag v1`` × ``mag v2`` × *cos* θ,